-Hirshleifer (1971) showed how information might be damaging in a many player context because it removed options to insure ex ante.
+Hirshleifer [1971] showed how information might be damaging in a many-player context because it removed options to insure ex ante.
 In mechanism design, it is well understood how more information may reduce the set of attainable outcomes by adding incentive constraints.
-Our result on the incentive constrained ordering can be seen as a formalization of the idea behind the observation of Hirshleifer (1971): we give a general statement of how more information creates more incentive constraints and thus reduces the set of incentive compatible outcomes.
+Our result on the incentive constrained ordering can be seen as a formalization of the idea behind the observation of Hirshleifer [1971]: we give a general statement of how more information creates more incentive constraints and thus reduces the set of incentive compatible outcomes.

-Aumann (1974), (1987) introduced the notion of correlated equilibrium in games with complete information and a number of definitions of correlated equilibrium in games with incomplete information have been suggested, notably in Forges (1993), (2006).
+Aumann [1974], [1987] introduced the notion of correlated equilibrium in games with complete information and a number of definitions of correlated equilibrium in games with incomplete information have been suggested, notably in Forges [1993], [2006].
 A maintained assumption in that literature - which we dub "join feasibility" - is that play can only depend on the combined information of all the players.
-This restriction makes sense under the maintained assumption that correlated equilibrium is intended to capture the role of correlation of the players' actions but not unexplained correlation with the state of nature.
+This restriction is natural under the maintained assumption that correlated equilibrium is intended to capture the role of correlation of the players' actions but not unexplained correlation with the state of nature.
 Our different motivation leads us to allow such unexplained correlation.
-Liu (2014) also relaxes the join feasibility assumption, but imposes a belief invariance assumption (introduced and studied in combination with join feasibility in Forges (1993), (2006)), requiring that, from each player's point of view, the action recommendation that he receives from the mediator does not change his beliefs about others' types and the state.
-Intuitively, the belief invariant Bayes correlated equilibria of Liu (2014) capture the implications of common knowledge of rationality and a fixed information structure, while our Bayes correlated equilibria capture the implications of common knowledge of rationality and the fact that the player have observed at least the signals in the information structure.
+Liu [2015] also relaxes the join feasibility assumption, but imposes a belief invariance assumption (introduced and studied in combination with join feasibility in Forges [1993], [2006]), requiring that, from each player's point of view, the action recommendation that he receives from the mediator not change his beliefs about others' types and the state.
+Intuitively, the belief invariant Bayes correlated equilibria of Liu [2015] capture the implications of common certainty of rationality and a fixed information structure, while our Bayes correlated equilibria capture the implications of common certainty of rationality and the fact that the player have observed at least the signals in the information structure, and possibly additional information.

-Gossner (2000) characterized a statistical partial order on information structures which characterized when the set of outcomes that can arise in Bayes Nash equilibrium shrink going from one information structure to another.
+Gossner [2000] introduced a partial order on information structures, expressed in statistical terms, that characterized when the set of outcomes that can arise in Bayes Nash equilibrium shrinks going from one information structure to another.
 We perform the analogous exercise for Bayes correlated equilibrium.
-His question conflated issues of incentives - more information imposes more incentive constraints - and feasibility - more information allows more things to happen.
-As a result, the statistical partial order of Gossner (2000) never ranks information structures corresponding to different beliefs and higher-order beliefs about the state, and simply characterizes when one information structure permits more correlation than another.
-By contrast, we abstract from feasibility considerations, correlation possibilities are irrelevant in our partial order and information structures are ranked based only on beliefs and higher-order beliefs about the state.
-Nonetheless, our arguments are closest to those of Gossner (2000), as our main result can be seen as removing feasibility considerations from the main argument of Gossner (2000).
-Lehrer, Rosenberg, and Shmaya (2013) study solution concepts which are intermediate between Bayes correlated equilibrium and Bayes Nash equilibrium, and provide partial characterizations of how the set of equilibrium outcomes vary with the information structure.
+The analysis of the Bayes Nash equilibrium inevitably conflated issues of incentives - more information imposes more incentive constraints - and feasibility - more information allows more things to happen.
+As a result, the statistical partial order of Gossner [2000] never ranks information structures corresponding to different beliefs and higher-order beliefs about the state.
+It simply characterizes when one information structure permits more correlation than another.
+By contrast, the notion of Bayes correlated equilibrium abstracts from feasibility considerations by construction.
+In fact, we show that mere correlation possibilities are irrelevant in our partial order and information structures are ranked based only on beliefs and higher-order beliefs about the state.
+Nonetheless, our arguments are closest to those of Gossner [2000], as our main result can be seen as removing feasibility considerations from the main argument of Gossner [2000].
+Lehrer et al. [2013] study solution concepts which are intermediate between Bayes correlated equilibrium and Bayes Nash equilibrium, and provide partial characterizations of how the set of equilibrium outcomes vary with the information structure.